The Choice to Fulfill Destiny

 Haman thought he could carry out his diabolical plan with impunity.
-Instead, the consequences hit him like a boomerang.
+Instead, the consequences of his actions hit him like a boomerang.

 A Surprise Ending

-Thus, the day that had been previously mandated for the destruction of the Jewish people instead became a day of, “gladness and feasting, as a holiday, and for sending presents to one another” (9:19).
+Thus, the day that had been previously mandated for the destruction of the Jewish people instead became a day of, “gladness and feasting, as a holiday, and for sending presents to one another” among the Persian Jewish community (9:19).